galoistom/notes/lie group (reminder).md

 >[!note] Second Principle
 > Let $G$ and $H$ be lie groups, with $G$ connected and simply connected.
 A linear map $T_{e}G \rightarrow T_{e}H$ is the differential of a homorphism $\rho:G \rightarrow H$ if and only if it preserves the bracket operation.

+Now we have a natural mapping from $G$ to $\mathfrak{g}$, but dose is have "inverse"?
+The answers is yes.
+We define the exponential map

 The *representation* of a lie algebra $\mathfrak{g}$ on a vector space $V$ is simply a map $\rho: \mathfrak{g}\rightarrow \mathfrak{gl}(V)=End(V)$.
 In order to satisfy the differential form, we define the tensor product to be $X(v \otimes w) = X(v) \otimes w + v \otimes X(w)$.

 For further classification.
 The *ideal* of a lie algebra $\mathfrak{h} \subseteq \mathfrak{g}$ is a subalgebra with $[\mathfrak{h},\mathfrak{g}] \subseteq \mathfrak{h}$ (one can proof that $H \triangleleft G$ if and only if the corresponding $\mathfrak{h}$ is an ideal of $\mathfrak{g}$).
 And say $\mathfrak{g}$ is *simple* if it has no nontrivial ideals and $dim\mathfrak{g}>1$